-3. paper prototype (2 week): an interactive prototype made of paper and other cheap physical materials
+2. paper prototype (1 week): an interactive prototype made of paper and other cheap physical materials

-4. in-class user testing (1 day): one day during the paper prototype assignment, we'll spend the lecture using each others' prototypes
+3. in-class user testing (1 day): on the day the paper prototypes are due, we'll spend the lecture using each others' prototypes

-5. computer prototype (2 weeks): an interactive software prototype that you plan to throw away
+4. computer prototype (2 weeks): an interactive software prototype, that you plan to throw away

-6. heuristic evaluation (1 week): we'll exchange software prototypes and evaluate them as usability experts would
+5. heuristic evaluation (1 week): we'll exchange software prototypes and evaluate them as usability experts would

-7. implementation (3 weeks): you'll build a real implementation that you plan to keep
+6. implementation (3-4 weeks): you'll build a real implementation, that you plan to keep

-8. user testing (1 week): you'll test your implementation against users and refine it
+7. user testing (2-3 weeks): you'll test your implementation against users and refine it

-Notice that the part you did in 6.170 - step 7 - is only one milestone in this class!
+Notice that the part you did in 6.170 - step 6 - is only one milestone in this class!

-The Olympic Message System is a good demonstration of the effectiveness of user-centered design (Gould et al, "The 1984 Olympic Message System", CACM, v30 n9, Sept 1987).
+The Olympic Message System is a good demonstration of the effectiveness of iterative design (Gould et al, "The 1984 Olympic Message System", CACM, v30 n9, Sept 1987).
 The OMS designers used a variety of cheap prototypes: scenarios (stories envisioning a user interacting with the system), manuals, and simulation (in which the experimenter read the system's prompts aloud, and the user typed responses into a terminal).
 All of these prototypes could be (and were) shown to users to solicit reactions and feedback.